-We're an international University, among the top 100 in the QS World University Rankings 2021.
-Every year, over 9,000 international students choose to study with us at the University of Leeds.
-This means you'll be joining one of the UK's most diverse and multicultural campuses.
+We're an international University, among the top 100 in the QS World University Rankings 2023.
+Our global reputation for teaching and research attracts students from around the world.
+Leeds is a truly multicultural campus with more than 13,400 international students from 137 countries, in a student-friendly city.
 As an international student joining the School of Healthcare, you will be welcomed into a supportive and progressive healthcare community.

 All our degrees are three years, full-time and involve both academic study and practice in hospitals and community settings.
 Our degrees run for 45 weeks with seven weeks leave - longer than the usual university degree courses.